hannahbillo/SL_digit_classification/README.md

 IDMC, University of Lorraine
 2023-24

-Using the Sign Language Dataset from Kaggle: https://www.kaggle.com/datasets/ardamavi/sign-language-digits-dataset/data
+Using the Sign Language Digits Dataset from Kaggle: https://www.kaggle.com/datasets/ardamavi/sign-language-digits-dataset/data